Categorical Psychiatry Rotations

 The residents provide both psychopharmacolgy and psychotherapy to patients, many of whom, have recently returned from military service.
 Residents have a separate on-site individual supervisor for these cases.
 Residents are observed doing diagnostic evaluations to help them in developing the biopsychosocial formulation and treatment plan from the clinical data and physician-patient interaction that just occurred.

-Residents train at one of the 2 college student centers providing pharmacologic management for the campus students.
-Again, they work collaboratively with other disciplines who provide the psychotherapy for most of the cases.
+Residents provide mental health services to undergraduate and graduate students embedded within the student health primary care clinic.
+They work collaboratively with other disciplines who provide the psychotherapy for most of the cases.
 Weekly individual supervision is provided for each resident.

 - Forensics - required